piotrsuchy/jenkins-ci-results-website/README.md

 - links to karczoch logs
 - Suites, instead of Scopes
 - failing test cases from the current build column
-- take IPs from jenkins api (console output of a job) instead of hard coding it in json

 ### Summary of the project, requirements from others

 Live view of the setups, visualised altogether on one page
 Content:

 - setup name
 - which scope is being run
 - jenkins info (last few runs, queue, status, stats and duration of tests)